Clara Bryant Ford: Public Life

-Philanthropic & activist efforts
+Philanthropic and activist efforts

 With the success of Ford Motor Company and the Model T, philanthropic interests became important to both Clara and Henry Ford.

-Farming & gardening
+Farming and gardening

 One of their first philanthropic efforts was the Gulley Farm, which Henry gave to Clara in 1908.
 Clara hired her brother, Fred Bryant, to manage the farm and its twelve workers.
 When Ford became a member of the Board of Council for the Protestant Orphan Asylum of Detroit, the farm became a resource for the orphaned boys, learning farming in exchange for housing, clothing, and food.
 Clara, with landscape designer T.G.
 Phillips, oversaw the alterations to the property.

 An avid gardener, Clara was the president of the Women's National Farm & Garden Association (1927-1934).
 She hosted many events at Fair Lane, including the 1930 National meeting.
 During her tenure, she began a "Roadside Market" program which created an opportunity for rural women to earn their own income selling their produce at roadside stands.
 Her legacy in the organization was cemented with increased marketing of the Association, expansion of the Michigan Division, and development of new scholarships and partnerships.
 She served as the president of the National Farm and Garden Bureau.
 Amidst the Great Depression, she encouraged employees of Ford Motor Company to create urban gardens to aid in food production.

 Locally, Clara Ford founded the Garden Club of Dearborn, serving as its first President between 1915 and 1920.